Getting Ready to Import

 Once you’ve imported an image for tracing, click on Drawing Tools in the ribbon.

-The Freehand freehand tool tool on the Appliqué layer is a good option to use for tracing.
+The Freehand tool on the Appliqué layer is a good option to use for tracing.

-Click on the Hide/Show image hide image tool button on the Precision Bar to turn the image on and off as you are tracing.
+Click on the Hide/Show image button on the Precision Bar to turn the image on and off as you are tracing.
 When you turn off the image, the block drawing is much easier to see.

-Click hide fill to turn off Auto fill when patch is closed.
+Click to turn off Auto fill when patch is closed.
 Since it is difficult to see the image you are tracing with Auto Fill turned on, we recommend that you turn it off.
-You can toggle Auto Fill on and off by clicking the Auto Fill button hide fillon the Precision Bar.
+You can toggle Auto Fill on and off by clicking the Auto Fill button on the Precision Bar.

 Remember that there is no automatic conversion of the imported image into a quilt block.
 The imported image is to serve as a guide for tracing.
 You are creating the block by drawing it, and you are drawing it based on looking at the image in the background and tracing around it.